CtrlK

 Trigger Term Quality

-Includes natural trigger terms users would actually say: 'excel variance', 'analyze budget variance', 'actual vs budget', 'variance analysis', 'budget differences'.
-Good coverage of common phrasings.
+Includes strong natural trigger terms: 'excel variance', 'analyze budget variance', 'actual vs budget', 'variance analysis', 'budget differences'.
+These cover common ways users would phrase such requests.

 3 / 3